-Is This The Hardest Job In The World? #KeralaBlogExpress
+Is This The Hardest Job In The World?

-After arriving in Trivandrum the other morning, I was taken to a beautiful resort named Estuary Island outside the city in an area named Poovar.
+After arriving in Trivandrum the other morning, I was taken to a beautiful resort named Estuary Island outside of the city in an area named Poovar.
 This resort is surrounded by an estuary where the Neyyar River meets the Arabian Sea.
 Accessible only by boat, the resort is both isolated and beautiful.

 Traveling is about finding observations and experiences that make for long lasting memories.
 Experiences that are more than the cheap recreation of local culture that so many tourists see.
 I am truly grateful to have seen these fishermen in an unaltered and real environment.
 Their life is no doubt difficult, but their spirit is both amazing and inspiring.
 I have seen such a spirit in the eyes of so many people who suffer through difficult lives, yet somehow find a happiness that eludes so many who live in a more modern way.

-To get back to the title of this post, maybe these fisherman have the most difficult job in the world and maybe they do not.
+Maybe these fisherman have the most difficult job in the world and maybe they do not.
 The judgement is so arbitrary that the answer is not of any importance.
 While I would not want to do the job myself, I do have an awareness that there is not a thing wrong with their lives or their existence.

 We are not hear to judge or compare ourselves or our lives with those of others, but simply to observe, grow and learn.
 Although my time on the beach with the fishermen was short, they did inspire me.
 Looking back I am a little disappointed that I did not take them up on their offer to work along side them.
 Live and learn.